Council help and support if you cannot afford a suitable home

 Use our letter template

-You might find it difficult to get help from the council if you are not facing eviction.
+You might find it hard to get help from the council if you are not facing eviction.

-Our letter template can help you to ask the council's housing options team for help with housing if you're struggling to afford a suitable home.
+Our letter template can help you to ask the council for help with housing if you're struggling to find a suitable home you can afford.

-Include as much detail about your income and outgoings in the letter as you can.
-Contact the council again if you do not hear anything.
+Put in as much detail about your income and spending as you can.
+Contact the council again if you do not hear back.